Introduction to SOCD

 Neutral

-In SFV, the game prioritizes the "forward" direction.
+• In Street Fighter V, the game prioritizes the "forward" direction.
 So, on player 1 side, Left + Right = Right, and on player 2 side Left + Right = Left.

 Summary